Bibliography

 impact of retrofitting existing windows may be smaller than those

-“Replacement windows typically fail 10-20 years after installation, and
+associated with the manufacturing of new windows.
+[4]“Replacement windows typically fail 10-20 years after installation, and

 usually after the warranty period has ended.
 Once replacement windows